kindasimple/kindasimple.github.com/_posts/2013-12-13-apigee-on-phonegap.md

 ---
 I like Orlando--most of all because its residents enjoy summertime temperatures while the rest of the country is in a deep freeze.

 There is also a healthy tech community here.
-There are plenty of developer groups on meetup (including a ".NET users group":http://www.meetup.com/ONETUG/).
-Last weekend I learned, too late to attend, that "RobotsConf":http://robotsconf.com/ was hosted just a few hours away in Amelia Island and both programmers and Arduino/Raspberry Pi enthusiasts made robots move, drones fly , and made objects on 3D printers.
-There's a "hackers space":http://familab.org/blog/...there's much for a techie to do.
+There are plenty of developer groups on meetup (including a [.NET users group](http://www.meetup.com/ONETUG/)).
+Last weekend I learned, too late to attend, that [RobotsConf](http://robotsconf.com/) was hosted just a few hours away in Amelia Island and both programmers and Arduino/Raspberry Pi enthusiasts made robots move, drones fly , and made objects on 3D printers.
+There's a [hackers space](http://familab.org/blog/)...there's much for a techie to do.

-Yesterday, "Apigee":http://apigee.com hosted a programming event to demonstrate how to make an HTML5 application in PhoneGap and to use their UserGrid API as a cloud data storage solution.
-"Greg Rewis":https://twitter.com/garazi did a complete walkthrough from the fundamentals of HTML5 apps to packaging and deploying to a device using PhoneGap, giving a good amount of background that he learned through years of firsthand development experience.
+Yesterday, [Apigee](http://apigee.com) hosted a programming event to demonstrate how to make an HTML5 application in PhoneGap and to use their UserGrid API as a cloud data storage solution.
+[Greg Rewis](https://twitter.com/garazi) did a complete walkthrough from the fundamentals of HTML5 apps to packaging and deploying to a device using PhoneGap, giving a good amount of background that he learned through years of firsthand development experience.

 Greg was an engaging speaker, which is key when you spend all day in a room having a one-way conversation.
 I have only superficial knowledge of programming for the mobile web so this session was great for me.
 The data-attributes that I have been haphazardly copying and pasting in my bootstrap websites now make much more sense, and the mechanics of the jquery UI are much clearer to me now.
 Another topic was speeding up a workflow using Codiqa to quickly prototype user interfaces.
 Our entire front end was created painlessly, which wouldn't have been true if I had to code it from scratch.